-Continuation of the ACWA Program – The Strom Thurmond National Defense Authorization Act for Fiscal Year 1999 (Public Law 105-261) provides funding for continuing the ACWA program, requires that the ACWA program manager act independently from the Program Manager for Chemical Demilitarization (now the U.S. Army Chemical Materials Activity) and stipulates that the ACWA program manager reports to the Under Secretary of Defense (Acquisition, Technology & Logistics).
+Continuation of the ACWA Program – The Strom Thurmond National Defense Authorization Act for Fiscal Year 1999 (Public Law 105-261) that provides funding for continuing the ACWA program, requires that the ACWA program manager act independently from the Program Manager for Chemical Demilitarization, now the U.S. Army Chemical Materials Activity, and stipulates that the ACWA program manager reports to the Under Secretary of Defense (Acquisition, Technology & Logistics).
 The law further specifies that program activities be carried out to ensure that an alternative technology can be implemented immediately following its successful demonstration and the issuance of a final decision document.
 The law requires an independent evaluation of the program be conducted by a nongovernmental organization and submitted to the Under Secretary of Defense (Acquisition, Technology & Logistics) no later than Sept.
 30, 1999.
 If this evaluation determines that an alternative technology is deemed safe, cost-effective and capable of meeting the deadlines established by the Chemical Weapons Convention treaty, then the Under Secretary of Defense (Acquisition, Technology & Logistics) is to award a contract for the design, construction and operation of a pilot facility for the demonstrated alternative technology no later than Dec.
 30, 1999.
 The Under Secretary is to consult with the National Academies in making his determinations and will submit a plan with cost and schedule information on the pilot program to Congress.

 Hold on Chemical Destruction Facility Construction at Blue Grass Army Depot – The Military Construction Appropriations Act, 2000 (Public Law 106-52) prohibits the construction of a chemical destruction facility at the Blue Grass Army Depot until the Secretary of Defense certifies to the Congress that the Department of Defense will complete the demonstration of six alternatives to incineration.

-Limitation on Use of Chemical Destruction Facilities and Facility Closure – The National Defense Authorization Act for Fiscal Year 2000 (Public Law 106-65) amends Public Law 99-145 to limit the use of destruction facilities solely for the purpose of destroying the chemical stockpile where each facility is located.
-Upon completion of stockpile destruction, the facilities will be closed in accordance with applicable laws, regulations and mutual agreements between the Secretary of the Army and the governor of the state in which the facility is located.
+Limitation on Use of Chemical Destruction Facilities and Facility Closure – The National Defense Authorization Act for Fiscal Year 2000 (Public Law 106-65) amends Public Law 99-145 to limit the use of destruction facilities solely for the purpose of destroying the chemical weapons stockpile where each facility is located.
+Upon completion of chemical weapons stockpile destruction, the facilities will be closed in accordance with applicable laws, regulations and mutual agreements between the Secretary of the U.S. Army and the governor of the state in which the facility is located.

 Additional ACWA Evaluations – The Department of Defense Appropriations Act, 2000 (Public Law 106-79) authorizes ACWA to evaluate three additional destruction technologies under the same guidelines previously established and to continue previously employed public involvement organizations and activities.